secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/social-media.md

 - Possibility to [add a URL to your profile introduction](https://www.linkedin.com/help/linkedin/answer/a727760) to drive traffic there.
 - [Creator Analytics](https://www.linkedin.com/help/linkedin/answer/a701208)
   - Impressions, engagements, profile view metrics are displayed on the LinkedIn profile.
-  - Required for thought leadership strategy metrics in Developer Evangelism.
+  - Required for thought leadership strategy metrics in Developer Advocacy.

 Example profile from [Michael Friedrich](https://www.linkedin.com/in/dnsmichi/) with Creator Mode enabled: